 The strategy with these sanctions was to squeeze the Russian economy into a point of disarray where they would be forced to withdraw out of Ukraine due to economic restraints.

-Yet, as we watch the conflict progress it doesn’t seem like Russia has any intent of pulling out of the conflict with Ukraine anytime soon.
+Yet, as we watch the conflict drag on it doesn’t seem like Russia has any intent of pulling out of the conflict with Ukraine anytime soon.
+And they've made it clear that they'll weaponize the worldwide food supply as part of the conflict.
 So what does this mean for the United States?

 This means that we will start feeling the repercussions of these sanctions ourselves.
-The repercussions on the United States will come in the form of fertilizer from Russia.
+The repercussions on the United States will come in the form of fertilizer from Russia as well as increased cost related to the rise in fuel prices for farmers and food transportation.

 This year alone the United States planned to import 1.2 billion dollars worth of fertilizer from Russia.
 Without this fertilizer farms will have to account for this and plant smaller crop fields for the 2022 harvest.

 Now that we know that a food shortage is coming how soon will we feel the effects from it?
-The short answer is today!
-We know from the 2020 food shortage that once an announcement about food shortages is released panic buying ensues and the shelves in supermarkets start to go bare.
+We know from the 2020 food shortage that once an announcement about food shortages is released, panic buying ensues and the shelves in supermarkets start to go bare.
+We're already seeing this is grocery stores across the country, and the biggest parts of the food shortages haven't happened yet.

 Although we still have plenty of food right now the increased demand for long shelf life products will cause temporary shortages across many isles.
 But the shortages won’t end there.